-Regardless of how high value and successful a project may be, it could still fall victim to overspending.
-Again, PPM helps a company to avoid this; it allows managers to nip overspending in the bud as it is easy to see where resources are being over-allocated.
+Regardless of how high value and successful a project may be, it could still be a victim of overspending.
+PPM helps a company to nip overspending in the bud, as it is easy to see where resources are being overallocated.

-PPM can also be a vital tool in organizational change management; with an effective PPM strategy, a company can restructure and improve its methods for project execution as part of a larger process to change its operational or strategic direction.
+PPM can also be a valuable tool for organizational change management.
+With an effective PPM strategy, a company can restructure and improve its methods for project execution as part of a larger process to change the company’s operational or strategic direction.

-In the process, it will remove inefficiencies and be better able to focus on appropriate strategies for achieving goals.
-Lastly, PPM also makes a company more nimble and able to adapt to change with minimum fuss or disruption.
+In the process, it will remove inefficiencies and be better able to focus on appropriate strategies for achieving organizational goals.
+PPM also makes a company more nimble and capable of adapting to change with minimal fuss or disruption.

 What Do You Think?